Some Common Registration and Permission Problems Using csImageFile in ASP

 In order to work with files on the server the Internet Guest User account must have appropriate permissions.
 Read for reading a file, Write for saving a file and Modify for overwriting an existing file.

 The local Internet Guest User account does not have authority to access network drives.
 If csImageFile needs to be used to read or write from a network drive it must be added to a COM+ Application in Component Services (found in "Administrative Tools").
-Follow the instructions here.
-The COM+ Application allows the component to run as a specified Windows user or as the currently logged on user and then network access is possible.
+The COM+ Application allows the component to run as a specified Windows user or it can be set to use the NETWORK SERVICE account.

 The trial and full versions of csImageFile are distributed as two different files with different class names.
 The trial is called "csImageFileTrial.dll" and it is called using Server.CreateObject("csImageFileTrial.Manage").
 The full version is called "csImageFile.Manage" and it is called using Server.CreateObject("csImageFile.Manage").
 The trial version is fully functional up until the expiry date after which it can no longer be used to create or read images, although it can still be called and some utility functions still work.
 To find the expiry date, read the Version property: